jconorgrogan/Chaotic-Phasors/README.md

 # Chaotic-Phasors

 This project is a simulation of a system of phasors (rotating vectors) organized in multiple circles.
 Each circle contains a set number of phasors with their own initial angles and angular speeds.
 The phasors can collide both within their own circle and with phasors from other circles "cross-fire" style.
-Can perfectly re-run in microseconds, but would take many universes to brute force/reverse without the starting key.
+Can perfectly re-run in microseconds (any starting position will produce same finishing position and interim conditions), but would take many universes to brute force/reverse without the starting key.

 This method can be used to create a quantum-resistant means of encryption.
 Simulation output (sum of phasors at a randomly sampled set of T**) is  public key.
 These public keys (right side on below image) can be easily verified in a deterministic way given private-key starting conditions (phasors, including momentum and location, and other data such as collisions numbers).